ztqsteve/Tap-News/README.md

 # Tap News
 ## Overview
 This is a real-time news scraping and recommendation system.
 I built a news pipeline to scraping real-time latest news from a bunch of news source such as CNN, BBC, ESPN and TechCrunch.
-Created a single-page web application to show the news to users, and recommend news to users based on users' click behavior on different news topic.
+Created a single-page web application to show the news to users, and recommend news to users based on users' click behavior on different news topics.
 ## Architecture
 <img src="tap-news-architecture.png" />